-Despite persistent health concerns, the Queen has joined members of the Royal family in a memorial service honouring her beloved husband Prince Phillip at Westminster Abbey on March 29.
+Despite persistent health concerns, the Queen has joined members of the Royal family in a memorial service honouring her beloved husband Prince Philip at Westminster Abbey on March 29.

 There were concerns the 95 year old Monarch would not be able to attend the service given her recent health issues, however, Buckingham Palace confirmed her attendance shortly before the service.

-In a touching and subtle gesture to Prince Phillip’s lively colour, the Queen along with Camilla and Princess Anne all wore dark green attire.
-The Queen also wore a gold, ruby, and diamond brooch, which Phillip gave her in 1966.
+In a touching and subtle gesture to Prince Philip’s lively colour, the Queen along with Camilla and Princess Anne all wore dark green attire.
+The Queen also wore a gold, ruby, and diamond brooch, which Philip gave her in 1966.

 As the service commenced, the Queen entered the church arm in arm with Prince Andrew before separating from him to take her seat alone.
 This also marks Andrew’s first public appearance since he settled his civil sexual assault case.